technoon-org/technoon.org/lesson_1/tutorial.md

 ```
 # Entry 1

-This is my first journal entry!
+This is my first blog entry!
 ```

 Now check the status of your repository